 - Report suspicious activities to security/law enforcement

 At the start of the quarter, the Security Office provides safety awareness information during new student orientation.

 For more information about crime prevention contact the Security Office.
 It has numerous brochures on self-protection, personal safety, preventing crime, date rape and reducing campus theft.

-Hard copies are available at the Security Office in Building 25.
+Printed copies are available upon request at the Security Office in Building 25.

 The Security Office provides many services to the college community.
 Some of these services are, but are not limited to:

 - Escorting individuals to and from their vehicles and buildings.

 - Providing emergency first aid.
 (Call Security at 5299 - If you are unable to contact Security, Call 911)